Prime Factorization of Meanders: Introduction

 \section{Introduction}

-This work is devoted to the study of meanders.
-Examples of meanders can be found in Figure~\ref{fig: examples of meanders} (and in the other figures in this paper), and for formal definitions see section~\ref{sec: basic definitions}.
+A meander is a configuration of a pair of simple curves in a disk (the formal definitions are given in Section~\ref{sec: basic definitions}).
+Examples of meanders can be viewed in Figure~\ref{fig: examples of meanders} and throughout this paper.

-There is a deep connection between meanders and Temperley--Lieb algebras (see~\cite{FGG97}), models of statistical physics (see~\cite{FGG00}), and also moduli spaces of meromorphic quadratic differentials (see~\cite{DGZZ20}).
-The theory of meanders has been rapidly developing lately: various approaches to calculating meanders have been proposed (see, for example,~\cite{J00}, \cite{BS10}, \cite{C13}) and the study of the asymptotic behaviour of meander numbers (\cite{FGG00}, \cite{AP05}).
-In addition, in the recent paper \cite{DGZZ20}, explicit asymptotics was obtained for the number of meanders with a fixed number of minimal arcs (a meander arc is called minimal if the line segment connecting the endpoints of this arc does not intersect the meander).
+V.~Arnol'd was the first to use the term ``meander'' and to formulate the problem of counting them~\cite{A88}.
+A similar problem of counting closed meanders (under the name of planar permutation) was formulated by P.~Rosenstiehl in~\cite{R84}.
+A detailed historical background to the subject of meanders can be found in~\cite{Z23}; however, this section briefly highlights some connections between meanders and other areas of mathematics and physics.
+Notable associations include the Temperley--Lieb algebras (see~\cite{DFGG97}), invariants of 3-manifolds (see~\cite{KS91}), models of statistical physics (see~\cite{DFGG00}), parabolic PDEs (see~\cite{FR91}), and moduli spaces of meromorphic quadratic differentials (see~\cite{DGZZ20}).
+The theory of meanders has been actively developed: various approaches to the calculation of meanders have been proposed (see, for example,~\cite{J00}, \cite{FE02}, \cite{BS10}, \cite{L22}) and the study of the asymptotic behavior of meander numbers (\cite{DFGG00}, \cite{AP05}).
+In the recent article \cite{DGZZ20} the exact asymptotics of the number of closed meanders with a fixed number of minimal arcs were obtained.

-Despite the high interest in this area, the central questions remain open.
-The number of meanders with a given number of intersections, as well as the asymptotic behaviour of these numbers are unknown.
+Despite the high interest in this area, the key questions remain open.
+The number of meanders with a given number of intersections is unknown, as is the asymptotic behavior of these numbers.

-In this paper, we discuss a new geometric decomposition of meanders into irreducible components.
-This decomposition is obtained by choosing a system of special disks on the plane (see section~\ref{sec: decomposition} for more details).
-From this point of view, each meander can be obtained as a result of glueing of simple components (irreducible meanders) along the tree.
-The uniqueness of the decomposition makes it possible to express the number of meanders with a fixed number of intersections in terms of the number of irreducible meanders with fewer intersections.
+In this paper, we develop a new approach to the theory of meanders.
+We show that each meander can be canonically decomposed into prime factors of two different types: iterated snakes and irreducible meanders (Theorem~\ref{thm: main}).
+We also study each of these classes.
+It turns out that iterated snakes are fairly simple objects: we can explicitly write out their generating function (Theorem~\ref{thm: generating function of iterated snakes}), and we can enumerate them very efficiently (Corollary~\ref{cor: formula for iterated snakes}).
+In addition, we have discovered the connection of iterated snakes to another open combinatorial problem --- the enumeration of polyominoes (see Section~\ref{sec: iterated snakes connections}).
+In contrast, irreducible meanders are mysterious and we have been able to find out only some of their basic properties.